Now taking consultations for surgery in 2026

 • Restores shape without the use of implants.

-• Can be combined with breast enlargement surgery for a comprehensive solution to lift and enhance volume.
+• Can be combined with breast enlargement surgery for a lift and enhanced volume.

 • Wearing a support bra after surgery helps minimise swelling and supports healing.